GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ![6_upstream_add](img/6_upstream_add.png)

-You can modify the details of your Upstream by clicking the `DETAILS` button next to its name.
+You can modify the details of an Upstream by clicking the `DETAILS` button next to its name.

 ![6_upstream_details](img/6_upstream_details.png)

-The `Targets` section is for manage targets.
+The `Targets` section is for managing targets.
 A target is an IP address/hostname with a port that identifies an instance of a backend service.
 Every upstream can have many targets, and the targets can be dynamically added.
 Changes are implemented on the fly.

 ![6_upstream_targets](img/6_upstream_targets.png)